The Bankrate promise

 The Federal Trade Commission has some advice on this front as well.
 For one, if you are paying by mail and you have lost your payment envelope, try to find the payment address on your billing statement or contact your issuer to get the right address.

-If you use automatic debit to make your payment, consider that the minimum payment due tends to vary each month.
+If your account is set on autopay, consider that the minimum payment due tends to vary each month.
 You would also need to have enough money in your account to cover this payment.

 Even though a bank is required to post your payment following the Truth in Lending Act rules, it need not free up the available credit immediately.
 It could delay making the credit available to you in some circumstances.